WolfWhitaker/SiteCrawler/README.md

 - the project moved to maven;
 - Prepared for internationalization (Now, it is possible to translate the program by editing "I18N.properties" file);
-- Added loging system to make debugging easy.
+- Added loging system to make debugging easy;
+- Minor fixes nad changes.